bosch-engineering/off_highway_sensor_drivers/README.md

 The sensor packages do **not** contain a CAN to ROS driver.
 Instead, their interface towards the sensor side are encoded as [`can_msgs/Frame`](http://docs.ros.org/en/noetic/api/can_msgs/html/msg/Frame.html) ROS messages.
-Such messages can be handled by e.g. the [socketcan_bridge](http://wiki.ros.org/socketcan_bridge), which converts between such ROS messages and physical CAN frames through the SocketCAN driver.
+Such messages can be handled by e.g., the [ros2_socketcan](https://github.com/autowarefoundation/ros2_socketcan) sender and receiver, which convert between such ROS messages and physical CAN frames through the SocketCAN driver.
 See the following diagram for a system overview:

 ![Sensor Driver Architecture](doc/media/system_setup.drawio.svg "Sensor Driver Architecture")